 Skin thickening can be treated with D-penicillamine and other experimental drugs or interventions (interferon-gamma, mycophenolate mofetil, cyclophosphamide, photopheresis, allogeneic bone marrow transplantation).
-However, the US Food and Drug Administration (FDA) has not approved any therapies for systemic sclerosis.
-No placebo-controlled studies have demonstrated superiority, although some large uncontrolled series suggest beneficial effect from D-penicillamine.
-Interferon-gamma is effective, but its use is limited because it activates inflammatory and endothelial cells.
+However, the US Food and Drug Administration (FDA) has not approved any

 Pruritus can be treated with moisturizers, histamine 1 (H1) and histamine 2 (H2) blockers, tricyclic antidepressants, and trazodone.